PHOTOGRAPHY ASSIGNMENTS FOR KIDS

 Remember, first things first.
 Kids photography should be fun and simple.
 There is really nothing wrong to do.
 Mistakes are only chances to learn and improve.
 If a photo is not good.
 Simply delete it.
 It costs you nothing to practice and improve your kids photography.

-If you've already decided or if you just decided that you want to introduce your students to photography, we've prepared a set of photography lesson plans designed to teach kids (or anyone showing an interest in photography) the basic concepts that are used to create better photos.
+Check out our exclusive photography lesson plans pack designed to teach kids (or anyone showing an interest in photography) the basic concepts that are used to create better photos.

 You get 6 photography lesson plans that move your student through an understanding of light and composition.

-And, in case you're not a pro photographer yourself, we've added a Teacher's Guide to assist you as you teach.
-You can lean on the Teacher's Guide to stay a step ahead of your students.
+And, in case you're not a pro photographer yourself, we've added a Teacher's Guide to assist you.

-We're also including three Study Guides; Light, Composition and Night Photography.
+We're also including three Study Guides; Light, Composition and Night Photography and more!
 With these additional resources at your side, you'll have everything you need to introduce your students to a lifetime of enjoying and benefitting from photography.